georgexyz19/georgexyz.com/content/posts/django-model-python-descriptor.md

 * Label your descriptor
 * Label descriptors with Metaclasses

-The article itself is not long, but it takes time to understand the techniques.
+The article itself is not very long, but the content takes time to understand.
 The article also beriefly discussed property.
-I found a short article [Property Explained – How to Use and When](https://www.machinelearningplus.com/python/python-property/) which has nice Python property examples.
+A short online article [Property Explained – How to Use and When](https://www.machinelearningplus.com/python/python-property/) has nice Python property examples.

-Python official documentation has an article [Descriptor HowTo Guide](https://docs.python.org/3/howto/descriptor.html) written by Raymond Hettinger.
-This article is not easy, it takes time to digest the content.
+Python official documentation has an article [Descriptor HowTo Guide](https://docs.python.org/3/howto/descriptor.html) by Raymond Hettinger.
+This article is not easy and it takes time to digest.

 Here is the
 [link to my Github repo](https://github.com/georgexyz19/PythonDescriptor)